You Have Accessed Learn Quran Tafsir For Free

 Translation

-Man does not weary of asking for good (things), but if ill touches him, he gives up all hope (and) is lost in despair.
+Man is not weary of supplication for good [things], but if evil touches him, he is hopeless and despairing.

 Tafsir